Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 *1 hour* Weekly AI pathology meating

 ### 29 Oct 2021
-* *4 hours* Found a suitable implementation of DEC, and initialize it
+* *4 hours* Tried out the implementation of DEC, and initialized it with toy dataset
 * *2 hours* Made changes to an existing implementation of DEC to make it compatible with latest packages
-* *1hour* Made changes to the DEC code to get rid of an attribute error
+* *1 hour* Made changes to the DEC code to get rid of an attribute error

 ### 30 Oct 2021
 * *2 hours* Sampled from the dataset to reduce data points, made the notebook compatible for work in colab